ayesha-m96/DSATermProject2025/README.md

 - Utilize data cleaning, merging, statistical analysis, and visualization techniques to find meaningful conclusions

 # Motivation <a name="moti"></a>
-<p align="justify"> For me, this project is motivated by a desire to understand the very high rate of fatal accidents in the United States.
-Many lives are lost each year due to accidents that can be prevented.
-It is key to identify and analyse these factors that can help with the prevention of such accidents. </p>
+<p align="justify"> For me, this project was generally driven by a strong desire to understand and address the rate of fatal accidents on roads, and I specifically chose to work on datasets based in the United States.
+Every year, thousands of lives are tragically lost in accidents that could be prevented with a better understanding of the contributing factors.
+These fatalities not only result in immeasurable loss for communities but also place a significant burden on public health systems, emergency services, and the economy.
+Therefore, by analyzing data related to car accidents, I believe we can uncover patterns and identify key risk factors—This knowledge is crucial for developing targeted interventions, improving public safety policies, and implementing more effective preventive measures.
+It is vital that we explore these variables in order to make informed decisions that could save lives, and create safer road environments for all.

 # Datasets <a name="datase"></a>
 <p align="justify"> This section provides a concise overview of the datasets used in the analysis, including their descriptions, to highlight their relevance to the study of fatal car accidents. </p>